cirosantilli/python-cheat/waf/README.md

+# Waf

-like make, but sane and flexible because is plain python
+Like Make, but sane and flexible because is plain Python.

-does not seem to bea vailable on pypi: <http://code.google.com/p/waf/issues/detail?id=1314&thanks=1314&ts=1368643332>
+Does not seem to be available on PyPi: <http://code.google.com/p/waf/issues/detail?id=1314&thanks=1314&ts=1368643332>

-# install
+Install:

     SOMEWHERE_IN_BIN_PATH=""